An invitation to Alexandrov geometry: CAT(0) spaces: Two-convex hulls

-Indeed, assume a connected component $A$ of $F_i\backslash F'_i$ fails to be convex.
-Then there is a supporting line $\ell$ to $F'_i$ touching $F'_i$ at a single point in the interior of $F_i$.
-Then one could rotate the plane of $F_i$ slightly around $\ell$ and move it parallel to cut a ``cap'' from the complement of $\Omega$.
-The latter means that $\Omega$ is not two-convex, a contradiction. \claimqeds
+Indeed, assume a connected component $A$ of $F_i\setminus F'_i$ fails to be convex.
+Then $F'_i$ has an extreme point in the interior of $F_i$.
+In other words, there is a supporting line $\ell$ to $F'_i$ touching $F'_i$ at a single point in the interior of~$F_i$.
+Then one could rotate the plane of $F_i$ slightly around $\ell$ and move it parallelly to cut a ``cap'' from the complement of~$\Omega$.
+The latter means that $\Omega$ is not two-convex --- a contradiction. \claimqeds